Open Source · MIT · v0.13.0

 Is it production-ready?

 Stable for solo and team use; v1.0 freezes the public API.
-392 unit tests across 6 scoring layers and 4 conflict scenarios, MIT-licensed, doctor command, structured Pino logs.
+546 unit tests across 65 files cover 6 scoring layers, cross-org isolation, and 4 conflict scenarios.
+MIT-licensed, doctor command, structured Pino logs.

 What does it cost?